allymhong/allymhong.github.io/_posts/2022-10-12-fritter-approaches-updated.md

 No need to fear.
 Fritter is near; it is a revolutionary social media platform that allows users to stay connected with each other and authentically communicate news, ideas, and thoughts to the world – with minimalized misinformation and properly flagged sensitive content.

-Fritter is the Fret-Free app that successfully tackles Twitter’s biggest issues with the lack of information transparency and user safety; on top of all this, Fritter even allows for accessibility within easily bookmarking important Freets.
+Fritter is the Fret-Free app that successfully tackles Twitter’s biggest issues with the lack of information transparency and user safety.

 How?
 We open the doors for our users to:
-* easily cite their own Freets’ source of information;
+* easily cite their own Freets’ source of information; and
 * efficiently censor their own Freets, protecting users who filter out sensitive content and warning users who don’t;
     * all flagged content will not be able to be accessed by underage users; and
-    * a specific censor for 18+ was added, which specifically is a filter that may not be sensitive for 18+ users, but will be for underage users;
+    * a specific censor for 18+ was added, which specifically is a filter that may not be sensitive for 18+ users, but will be for underage users.
-* and seamlessly bookmark essential Freets.

 Fritter is Fret-Free for a community of trusted users who value the transparency, quality, and safety of information in Freets.